|1924-1925 Serie A winner|

-Leave started his career with Genoa and was an undisputed starter by the age of 18.
+Leale started his career with Genoa and was an undisputed starter by the age of 18.
 He won the league in the 1914-1915 season.
-He became fighter pilot during the War.
+He became fighter pilot during the First World War.
 He later won two more titles after the War.
 He had two caps for Italy.

 CM: Gennaro Ruotolo (Italy)

 Ruotolo started his career with Sorrento in 1984, but is best known for having been a key player for Genoa for over a decade; he joined the Grifone in 1988 to left it only in 2002 to join Livorno of Serie C1.
 During his spell at Genoa he lifted the 1996 Anglo-Italian Cup.
 Capped once for Italy.

 CM/ST: Mario Perazzolo (Italy)